saharama/saharama.github.io/essays/i-see-the-lighting.md

 ## Moving Forward - I See The Light(ing)!
 In the future, I hope to further automate and optimize work that I see myself doing in the future.
 Many companies are now looking for Electrical Engineers that know the electromagnetic theories and also know how to code well.
-However, even if I am not able to find a software oriented job, I predict that the methodologies in the class can easily be applied to different fields, aside from software development.
+However, even if I am not able to find a software-oriented job, I predict that the methodologies in the class can easily be applied to different fields.
 I hope that this class will help me to grow as a future engineer and help to boost my problem solving capabilities.

-I hope to build a strong foundation in software engineering through my work in this class.
 Although my passion involves electrons and photons, I hope to see the light in software engineering.